mokhosh/filament-kanban/README.md

 protected string $editModalCancelButtonLabel = 'Cancel';
 ```

+### Flashing Recently Updated Records

+You might want to have some visual feedback when a record has been updated.
+All you need to do is to use the `HasRecentUpdateIndication` trait in your `Model`.

+If you're also using [Spatie Eloquent Sortable](https://github.com/spatie/eloquent-sortable) you might experience all records being flashed at the same time.
+This is because [Eloquent Sortable](https://github.com/spatie/eloquent-sortable) updates the `order_column` of all models when the sort changes.
+In order to fix that, publish their config and set `ignore_timestamps` to `true`.

 ## Video Tutorial

 Are you a visual learner?
 I have created some Youtube videos to get you started with the package: